2004 Indian Ocean earthquake and tsunami: Humanitarian response

 According to USAID, the US has pledged additional funds in long-term U.S. support to help the tsunami victims rebuild their lives.
-On 9 February 2005, President Bush asked Congress to increase the U.S. commitment to a total of US$950 million.
+On 9 February 2005, President George W. Bush asked Congress to increase the U.S. commitment to a total of US$950 million.
 Officials estimated that billions of dollars would be needed.
 Bush also asked his father, former president George H. W. Bush, and former president Bill Clinton to lead a U.S. effort to provide private aid to the tsunami victims.

 In mid-March, the Asian Development Bank reported that over US$4 billion in aid promised by governments was behind schedule.
 Sri Lanka reported that it had received no foreign government aid, while foreign individuals had been generous.
 Many charities were given considerable donations from the public.
 For example, in the United Kingdom, the public donated roughly £330 million sterling (nearly US$600 million).
 This considerably outweighed the allocation by the government to disaster relief and reconstruction of £75 million and came to an average of about £5.50 (US$10) donated by every citizen.

 In August 2006, fifteen local aid staff working on post-tsunami rebuilding were found executed in north-east Sri Lanka after heavy fighting between government troops and the Tamil Tiger rebels, the main umbrella body for aid agencies in the country said.